CoEng Advisory Board Members

 Paul Brooks retired from the U.S Geological as Chief of the Alaska Office and Director's Representative for Alaska and most recently from the AeroMectic Corporation as the Government Liaison Director.
 Paul is currently working for Beacon OHSS on Shell Oil and EXXONMobile projects in the Arctic.Paul received a BS Degree in Forest Management from the University of Maine and a MS degree in Geodesy and Photogrammetry from Iowa State University.Paul also earned an ASS degree in Paramedic Technology from UAA.
 Throughout his career Paul has been actively involved in the surveying and mapping profession through leadership positions in the professional societies, academia, national and regional committees, conferences, and workshops.
 For the past three decades Paul has served as the Chair of the Geomatics Advisory Board at UAA.
 Paul's other activities include Training officer for the National Disaster Medical System, Alaska Disaster Medical Assistance Team, member of the Disaster Services Team for the American Red Cross, Ski Patroller for the Alyeska Resort, and Training Center Faculty for LifeMed Alaska.

-Derek is a project manager and leads the civil engineering group with Michael Baker Jr.'s Alaska offices.
-He has more than 23 years of professional experience.
+Derek is a project manager with Michael Baker International's Alaska offices.
+He has more than 29 years of professional experience.
 He graduated from Michigan Technological University in 1991 with a BS in Civil Engineering.
 Upon graduation, he was employed by the Federal Highway Administration (FHWA) where he designed and constructed transportation projects on federally owned lands in the western United States.
 After traveling back and forth across the Lower 48 and moving 23 times during the eight years he worked for FHWA, he decided to move to Alaska in 1999 and has not looked back since.
 He worked for CH2M Hill's Anchorage office from 1999 to 2010 and managed their transportation business group.
-He has worked for Michael Baker Jr. for the past four years.
+He has worked for Michael Baker International for the past nine years.
 Derek's experience includes transportation, site civil and pipeline projects located across Alaska.
 Example transportation projects include the Whittier Ferry Access Road, the Glenn-Parks Interchange, Elmore Road in Anchorage, and road projects in Denali National Park, McGrath, Akiak, and Kotzebue.
 His site civil experience includes work on JBER for two C-17 hangars and numerous projects in support of the Alaska Air National Guard's relocation from Kulis ANG Base to Elmendorf AFB.
-When not at work, Derek enjoys kayaking, biking, skiing, music and chasing his three year old son and their sled dog around the house.
+He has extensive experience facilitating Alaska DOT’s emerging program to deliver construction projects via the CMGC procurement method.

 Dr. Jack Colonell